Restraining Orders: Protection and Legal Steps in Florida

 This was found to be the most frequent reason for the dissolution of marriages, surpassing even cases of infidelity.

-According to divorce statistics, couples who argue frequently are more likely to end their marriages than couples who do not.
-Studies show that constant arguing can lead to emotional distress and a decline in mental and physical health for both partners.
-This can negatively affect their overall quality of life.
+According to divorce statistics from Scott et al. (2013), couples who report “too much conflict and arguing” are far more likely to end their marriages.
+Frequent conflict can lead to emotional distress and a decline in mental and physical health for both partners, which negatively affects overall quality of life.

 Arguments can escalate quickly and become emotionally intense, leading to feelings of anger and resentment.
 If left unresolved, this can create a hostile environment and erode the couple’s emotional bond.
 Over time, the constant stress of arguing can lead to physical health problems, including high blood pressure and heart issues.